CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Build a serverless REST API](https://serverless.com/blog/build-a-serverless-rest-api/) - Video tutorial series how you can build a serverless Rest API using DynamoDB with the Serverless Framework.
 - [Let’s code a serverless chatbot for Facebook messenger](https://blog.alana.cloud/lets-code-a-serverless-chatbot-for-facebook-messenger-8551c3ee7e6) - Tutorial which shows how one can build a serverless Facebook Messenger chatbot.
 - [Environmental Sympathy](https://medium.com/@mweagle/environmental-sympathy-e6e2f4933b90) - Post about the different challenges one has to deal with when working with serverless architectures.
-- [OpenWhisk stirs up serverless IoT with Watson](https://www.linux.com/news/event/open-source-summit-na/2017/5/ibms-openwhisk-stirs-serverless-iot-watson) - How a combination with Apache OpenWhisk and IBM Watson can transforn IoT.
+- [OpenWhisk stirs up serverless IoT with Watson](https://www.linux.com/news/event/open-source-summit-na/2017/5/ibms-openwhisk-stirs-serverless-iot-watson) - How a combination with Apache OpenWhisk and IBM Watson can transform IoT.
 - [Google’s Firebase taps serverless Cloud Functions](http://www.infoworld.com/article/3197745/application-development/googles-firebase-taps-serverless-cloud-functions.html) - Overview of serverless features for Firebase.
 - [AWS Lambda and Node.js](https://blog.risingstack.com/getting-started-with-aws-lambda-and-node-js/) - Tutorial on how to get started with Node.js on AWS Lambda.
 - [Mobile serverless development](https://dzone.com/articles/mobile-serverless-development) - How mobile developers are empowered to build collaborative and realtime experiences with the help of serverless technologies.